 Some of my friends would go on vacations with their parents, from weekend getaways in neighboring countries to week-long trips elsewhere.
 They would take photos together as one happy family, with the happy moments etched forever on the photos.

-Some of my friends would sometimes take a hiatus from social meet-ups, because they wanted to spend more time with their parent(s) who have been away from home for a while.
+And some would take a hiatus from social meetups sometimes because they wanted to spend more time with their parents who had been away from home recently.

 Hope and a Vigilant Effort

 After realizing that my ideal parent-child relationship did in fact exist in reality, and that it was perhaps possible to create my desired relationship with my parents, I tried different things to improve our relationship.

 I tried to be more patient with my parents.